 Giving patients access to the plants is a low-cost option over concentrated forms because it needs to be processed and will cost between $200-$300 per month.
 The flower can even treat other conditions by giving patients improved dosage control which is better than concentrated forms of the plant.

-The availability of marijuana plants is expected to create a boon for dispensary operators and cultivators, improving turnaround time as well as demand.
+The availability of marijuana plants is expected to create a surge for local dispensary stores and cultivators, improving turnaround time as well as demand.

 Charlie Bachtell, a co-founder of Chicago-based Cresco Yeltrah is very excited about it.
 The company currently possesses a dispensary permit in Butler County and a grow-process permit in Jefferson County.
 He believes consumers will also be excited.
 The flower part of the marijuana plant will cost much less than the concentrates because nothing will need to be done to it.